Chicago/dev.cityofchicago.org/_posts/2021-06-09-covid-vaccination-age-groups.md

 One new column will be added to the [Chicago Population Counts](https://data.cityofchicago.org/d/85cm-7uqa) dataset for estimated population counts of children 12-17 years old, Citywide and by ZIP Code, based on the U.S. Census Bureau [table B09001](https://data.census.gov/cedsci/table?q=B09001&tid=ACSDT1Y2019.B09001).
 Note that population counts for this age group only include children who live in households.

 Three new columns will be added to the [COVID-19 Daily Vaccinations - Chicago Residents](https://data.cityofchicago.org/d/2vhs-cf6b) dataset for children 12-17 years-old -- one each for daily total doses, first doses, and completed series.
-Data in these columns overlap with existing columns for children 0-17 years old; care should be taken when summing values to avoid accidental double-counting.
+Data in these columns overlap with existing columns for children 0-17 years old.
+Care should be taken when summing values to avoid accidental double-counting.

 Nine new columns will be added to the [COVID-19 Vaccinations by ZIP Code](https://data.cityofchicago.org/d/553k-3xzc) dataset for people 65 years and older, 18 years and older, and 12 years and older -- one column for each age group for daily total doses, first doses, and completed series.